FiniteMonkeys/UpsideDownLEDs/README.md

 ### Step 1: The smoke test

-Raspbian comes with a Python library for controlling the GPIO pins already installed, so that's as good a place to start as any.
+Raspbian comes with a Python library for controlling the GPIO pins already installed, so that was as good a place to start as any.

 ```python
 import RPi.GPIO as GPIO